Home BelgiumYour Lengthy Sightseeing Guide to Leuven, Belgium

 Things to Do in Leuven Flanders

-While a historic part of the city, the square has undergone a few modern adjustments including becoming a car-free zone, not to mention the visually interesting staircase that digs down to an underpass.
-Except for its major landmarks, the square is home to plenty of cafes and taverns and just a pleasant area in general.
+While a historic part of the city, the square has undergone a few modern adjustments, including becoming a car-free zone, not to mention the visually interesting staircase that digs down to an underpass.
+Except for its major landmarks, the square is home to plenty of cafes and taverns, and is just a pleasant area in general.

 Leuven Town Hall, Best Places to Visit in Leuven Belgium

 Of all the landmarks found around the Grote Markt, none is quite as striking as the city’s Town Hall.
-Built in 1439, this elaborate gothic building bears intricate carvings on its exterior and six pointed spires.
-All told there are 236 statues displayed in its detail; local figures of Leuven throughout the ages.
+Built in 1439, this elaborate Gothic building bears intricate carvings on its exterior and six-pointed spires.
+All told, there are 236 statues displayed in detail, local figures of Leuven throughout the ages.

 Oude Markt